Donald Vails: Early life

 Vails was born on December 25, 1948, in Atlanta, Georgia, as Donald Raymond Vails, Jr., whose parents sent him to a nursery school at Gospel Choral Union, and this instilled in him a love of gospel music and the piano.
 He was reared in the church in his hometown at Mt.
 Zion Baptist Church.
-He was leading a choir by age twelve, and after high school, as an eighteen-year-old relocated to Detroit, Michigan to pursue a degree in engineering at Detroit Institute of Technology.
-While he was doing this, he formed The Choraleers in 1969.
-Vails relocated to Washington, D.C. in 1985 to attain a Master's Degree in Music at Howard University.
-During this time, he became a member of Ebenezer AME Church located in Fort Washington, Maryland, and this caused the church's choir to grow from 40 to 175 participants in the span of a couple of months.
-He established, Salvation Corporation, during his time in D.C., which was an 80-member interdenominational choir.
+He was leading a choir by age twelve, and after high school, he relocated to Detroit, Michigan to pursue a degree in engineering at Detroit Institute of Technology and formed The Choraleers in 1969.
+Vails relocated to Washington, D.C., in 1985 to attain a master's degree in Music at Howard University.
+During this time, he became a member of Ebenezer AME Church located in Fort Washington, Maryland, and this caused the church's choir to grow from 40 to 175 participants in a few months.
+Valis also established the Salvation Corporation, an 80-member interdenominational choir.

 Music career

-He began his recorded music career in 1977, with the release of Donald Vails Choraleers on Savoy Records.
-His sixteen albums made the Billboard magazine Gospel Albums chart, for five of those releases.
-Those releases are the following; He Promised a New Life in 1984 with Savoy Records at No. 32, No. 17 for Yesterday, Today and Forever with Sound of Gospel in 1986, 1987's Until the Rapture at No. 11 with Sound of Gospel, In Jesus Christ I Have Everything I Need again with Sound of Gospel in 1990 peaking at No. 26, and 1994's A Sunday Morning Songbook at No. 33 with Savoy Records.
+Vails began his recorded music career in 1977, with the release of Donald Vails Choraleers on Savoy Records.
+His sixteen albums made the Billboard magazine Gospel Albums chart, for five of those releases: He Promised a New Life in 1984 with Savoy Records at No. 32, No. 17 for Yesterday, Today and Forever with Sound of Gospel in 1986, 1987's Until the Rapture at No. 11 with Sound of Gospel, In Jesus Christ I Have Everything I Need again with Sound of Gospel in 1990 peaking at No. 26, and 1994's A Sunday Morning Songbook at No. 33 with Savoy Records.
 They would achieve a gold album certification by the RIAA and a Grammy Award nomination for their 1978 album, He Decided To Die, with Savoy Records.

 Personal life

-Vails was married to Janine Vails (née, Anderson) at the time of his death on September 10, 1997, from a lengthy illness in Clinton, Maryland.
+Vails was married to Janine Vails (née, Anderson) when he died from a lengthy illness in Clinton, Maryland, on September 10, 1997.
 He was survived by two children, Brian and Carmen.